Wally: Batched Private Nearest Neighbor Search at Scale: Evaluation

-Secondly, we observe that the expected number of fake queries is nearly proportional to the product of the number of honest users ($U$) and inverse of the number of clusters ($K$).
-For each database, as the epoch size increases from one minute to ten minutes, we increase the number of users by $5\times$ (which reduces fake queries) but also increase the number of clusters by $2\times$ (which increases fake queries).
-Consequently, we see that fake queries almost decrease by a factor of $5/2 = 2.5$, indicating a linear dependency.
+Second, we observe that the expected number of fake queries is nearly proportional to the product of the number of honest users ($U$) and inverse of the number of clusters ($K$).
+For each database, as $U$ increases from 100,000 to 500,000, we increase the number of users by $5\times$ (which reduces fake queries) but also increase the number of clusters by $2\times$ (which increases fake queries).
+Consequently, we see that fake queries decrease by a factor of almost $5/2 = 2.5$, indicating a linear dependency.
 Alternatively, we can consider that reducing the number of clusters $K$ for a fixed database will lead to a decrease in fake queries.

-Thirdly, we observe that as the database size varies, the request and response sizes linearly increase.
+Third, we note that as the database size varies, the request and response sizes linearly increase.
 However, the QPS decreases.
-This is because for larger databases, each cluster size becomes substantial, resulting in increased server operations per query.
+This is because for larger databases, each cluster size becomes substantial, resulting in increased server operations per query. \autoref{tab:bench_wally_K} shows the effect of varying $K$ with $\Delta=3$ for a one-million-entry database.
+For small $K$ (64 and 128), the overhead of fake queries is negligible and performance remains constant.
+As $K$ grows, communication and QPS degrade gradually.
+For instance, quadrupling $K$ from 128 to 512 increases request size by $3\times$ and reduces QPS by $2\times$.
+Even at $K=512$, the system still achieves 15,000 QPS with 1.35 MB request size, demonstrating that \name\ scales gracefully with the number of clusters.